fivetran/fivetran_sdk/development-guide.md

 ### System Columns
 - In addition to source columns, Fivetran will send the following additional system columns if and when required:
     - `_fivetran_synced`: This is a `UTC_DATETIME` column that represents the start of sync.
 Every table will have this system column.
     - `_fivetran_deleted`: This column is used to indicate whether a given row is deleted at the source or not.
-If the source deletes a row or soft-deletes a table, this system column will get added to the table.
+If the source soft-deletes a row or a table, this system column will get added to the table.
     - `_fivetran_id`: Fivetran supports primary-keyless source tables by adding this column as a stand-in pseudo primary key column so that all destination tables have a primary key.

 ### Compression